- Entertainment Law

 Due to limited space, meeting the minimum requirements does not guarantee a place.
 Final selection is made subject to place availability, academic results and other entry requirements, where applicable.

-Please note, the application closing date for Bachelor of Audiology, Bachelor of Speech-Language Pathology, and Bachelor of Arts in Film & Television is 30 June 2022
+Application closing date for Bachelor of Audiology, Bachelor of Speech-Language Pathology, and Bachelor of Arts in Film & Television: 30 June 2023

 University Application Process